PuruVJ/puruvjdev4/src/blog/forking-and-fixing-traverse.md

 // TODO: use object.hasown
 ```

 6 comments, and 11 dependencies mentioned.
 11. Means the author already had planned to inject more of his dependencies.
-And yes, a simple search will tell you that the current author is the author of all these libraries.
-There have been extensive discussions of the author's motivations for this, which I will not go into here.
+And yes, a simple search will tell you that the current author is the author of all these libraries as well.

-This stuff creeps me out.
-As a web developer and npm publisher with more than 100,000 downloads per month, I'm not sure if I should be doing this. **No one** should be doing this, its outright dependency terrorism.
-I strive to keep my packages as small as possible, and aggressively aiming to have Zero dependencies.
-This stuff is outright wrong.
+This stuff makes feel unsettled.
+As a web developer and npm publisher with more than 100,000 downloads per month, I'm not sure if I should be doing this. **No one** should be doing this.
+I strive to keep my packages as small as possible, and aggressively aim to have zero dependencies.
+And these comments signify that this package isn't getting any lighter.

 So I decided to take things into my own hands.